A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

 \subsection{Stable Random Variables and Stable Processes}

-Whenever $Q$ has a finite variance, $(Q_1+Q_2+\ldots + Q_w)/\sqrt{w}$ goes to Gaussian as $w\to\infty$.
+Whenever $Q$ has a finite variance, $(Q_1+Q_2+\cdots + Q_w)/\sqrt{w}$ goes to Gaussian as $w\to\infty$.
 Nevertheless, with infinite variance, $Q$ can lie in the domain of attraction of an $\alpha$-stable distribution for any $\alpha\in (0,2)$.
-Indeed, the use of stable random variables is another sketching technique that directly corresponds to \Levy{} processes: $\alpha$-stable processes.
+Indeed, the use of stable random variables is another sketching technique that directly corresponds to \Levy{} processes, namely $\alpha$-stable processes.
 Similar to the Gaussian case (\cref{sec:single-level-Gaussian}), $\alpha$-stable processes are self-similar so there is no need to store the whole tower with exponentially spaced sample times $2^{-k}$.
 Rather, it suffices to sample $m$ independent processes at time $t=1$.

-Indyk \cite{indyk2006stable} uses {one-}dimensional $\alpha$-stable random variables for $\alpha\in(0,2]$ to estimate the $L_p$-moment, and indeed, the characteristic exponent of the $\alpha$-stable process is $f(x)=|x|^\alpha$.
+Indyk \cite{indyk2006stable} uses {one-}dimensional $\alpha$-stable random variables for $\alpha\in(0,2]$ to estimate the $F_\alpha$-moment, and indeed, the characteristic exponent of the $\alpha$-stable process is $f(x)=|x|^\alpha$.
 Ganguly, Bansal, and Dube \cite{ganguly2012estimating} consider the higher dimensional case, where each element has $d$ attributes.
 We now show how to reconstruct \cite{ganguly2012estimating}'s sketch from the perspective of \Levy{} processes.
 The target function is

-Such $f$-moments are called $L_{p,q}$ hybrid moments in \cite{ganguly2012estimating}.
-By the subordination theorem {\cite[page~197]{ken1999levy}}, this function is the characteristic exponent of a vector of $d$ independent $p$-stable processes that are subordinated by a common $q$-stable subordinator.
-That is,
+where $p\in (0,2], q\in (0,1]$.
+Such $f$-moments are called $F_{p,q}$ hybrid moments in \cite{ganguly2012estimating}.
+By the subordination theorem (\cref{thm:subordination}; see~{\cite[page~197]{ken1999levy}}), this function is the characteristic exponent of a vector of $d$ independent $p$-stable processes that are subordinated by a common $q$-stable subordinator.
+That is, the \Levy{} process is precisely $Y_t \in \R^d$,